 Before serving as president, JFK was a well-respected author and even won the Pulitzer Prize for his book Profiles in Courage in 1957.
 The book offers inspiring true accounts of eight unsung heroic acts by American patriots at different junctures in nation's history.

-He highlighted imperativeness of the need for politicians to strike a balance between conflicting interests in order to effectively govern and remain relevant.
+He highlighted the political imperativeness of striking a balance between conflicting interests in order to effectively govern and remain relevant.